tinahalimi/SS_Project/README.md

-# Signals and Systems Project – DOA Estimation
+# DOA Estimation with ESPRIT (LS & TLS) – MATLAB

 ## Overview
-This repository contains the implementation and report for my *Signals and Systems* course project at Sharif University of Technology.
-The project focuses on **Direction of Arrival (DOA) estimation** in array signal processing, exploring both classical and advanced algorithms.
-MATLAB was used to implement and test these methods under various scenarios.
+This repository contains my *Signals and Systems* course project at Sharif University of Technology.
+The project implements **ESPRIT** algorithms for **Direction of Arrival (DOA)** estimation of narrowband sources received by a uniform linear array.
+Two estimation pipelines are included:

+- **LS–ESPRIT**: classical least-squares solution of the shift-invariance equations.
+- **TLS–ESPRIT**: total least-squares variant that accounts for noise and errors in both sides of the equations.

+The accompanying report explains array and steering-vector modeling, covariance estimation, eigen-decomposition, signal/noise subspace separation, solving the ESPRIT invariance relation, and converting eigenvalues to arrival angles.

 ---

-## Project Objectives
-The aim of the project is to study and compare methods for estimating the angle of arrival of multiple signals received by an antenna array.
-The work highlights both theoretical foundations and practical simulation results, emphasizing accuracy, robustness, and computational efficiency.

----

-## Methods Implemented
-- **Least Squares (LS)** and **Total Least Squares (TLS)** approaches for parameter estimation.
-- **ESPRIT (Estimation of Signal Parameters via Rotational Invariance Techniques)** for efficient DOA estimation.
-- Comparison with **MUSIC** and other classical spectral-based algorithms.
-- Simulation of coherent and incoherent sources, wideband signals, and different array geometries.

----

-## Repository Contents
+## File Structure
-- `main.m` – Main MATLAB script for running DOA experiments.
-- `TLS.m` – Implementation of the Total Least Squares algorithm.
+- `main.m` — Reproducible demo: generates/simulates array data and runs LS-ESPRIT.
+- `TLS.m` — Functions for TLS-ESPRIT (building the partitioned subspaces and solving the TLS problem).
-- `Report.pdf` – Full project report (in Persian) including theoretical background, methodology, and results.
+- `Report.pdf` — Full project report (in Persian): theory, derivations, assumptions, pros/cons, and worked examples.

----

-## Key Topics
-- Array signal processing and steering vectors.
-- Eigen-decomposition and subspace methods.
-- Challenges with wideband signals, noise, and coherence.
-- Comparative evaluation of DOA estimation methods.

 ---